Male condoms: know the facts

 Truth: No it's not.
-A bit of extra lubrication is good but don't use anything with oil in it as it can dissolve the condom.
+A bit of extra lubrication is good, but you should not use anything with oil in it as it can dissolve the condom.
 That includes baby oil, Vaseline and hand cream.
 Lipstick has oil in it too.

 Myth: Condoms cut off my circulation.

-Myth: My girlfriend is on the pill, so we don't need condoms.
+Myth: My girlfriend is on the pill, so we do not need condoms.

 Truth: Yes you do.
-The pill doesn't protect you or your partner from STIs.
-Also, if your partner forgets to take a pill or has been vomiting, the effectiveness of the pill is lower and she could still get pregnant.
+The pill does not protect you or your partner from STIs.
+Also, if your partner forgets to take a pill, does not take it correctly or is ill, the effectiveness of the pill is lower and she could still get pregnant.

 Myth: If I ask to use a condom, my partner will think less of me.

 Truth: Insisting that you use a condom suggests that you know how to take care of yourself and your partner.

 Myth: You do not need a condom if you're having oral sex.